weusecoins/weusecoins/_posts/2015-04-21-what-is-namecoin.md

 <li>(up to 520 bytes, more in the future).</li>
 <li>Transact namecoins, the digital currency (ℕ, NMC).</li></ul>
 <p>
-Namecoin was the first fork of Bitcoin and still is one of the most innovative altcoins.
+Namecoin was the first fork of Bitcoin and still is one of the most <a href="/en/alt-coins/">innovative altcoins</a>.
 It was first to implement merged mining and a decentralized DNS.
 Namecoin squares Zooko's Triangle!
 <p>
 What can Namecoin be used for?
 <ul><li>Protect free-speech rights online by making the web more resistant to censorship.</li>